CloudReactor/cloudreactor-procwrapper/README.md

 and set to the environment variable value.
 2. Otherwise, the list of results is serialized to a JSON string and set to the environment variable value.

+### Secrets Refreshing

+You can set a Time to Live (TTL) on the duration that secrets are cached, using the --resolved-env-ttl command argument or PROC_WRAPPER_RESOLVED_ENV_TTL_SECONDS environment variable.

+If your process ends, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the environment passed to the next invocation of your process.

 ## Contributors ✨